kurtrm/kurt_data/README.md

     - Write tests for PDF parser and weighted graph above.
     - Put it into an existing graph database.
     - Make various visualizations using Matplotlib (See notebook for more information.)
+    - Rather than using a Python scheduler, write a Cron job for scheduling Fitbit pulls.

 ## Google Maps Location History